Tuurlijk/TYPO3.Homestead/README.md

 composer version that supports shallow clones, is outdated.

 It should not be too hard to set up fresh installs of the TYPO3 versions you wish hovever.

-I'm trying to come up with a command line tool that will make 'kickstarting' new TYPO3 instances of specific tag / branch super easy.
-In the mean time . . . hold tight!

 If you wish to try TYPO3 8.6, go here: [https://github.com/Tuurlijk/TYPOTry]
 ```